sanjaybh/aircode_api_shopping/docs/en/src/getting-started/database.md

+---
+title: Database Quickstart | AirCode Docs
+description: AirCode provides a set of out-of-the-box database functions, just use `aircode.db` to access data in cloud functions.
+---

 # Database Quickstart {#intro}

 AirCode provides a set of out-of-the-box database functions, just use `aircode.db` to access data in cloud functions.